frederic-perez/AmE-dictionary/data/idioms.md

 __on the same page__ To agree on something.
 __on the sly__ _adv_ :five: Slyly, in an inconspicuous manner, so as not to be seen; secretly; stealthily. _She was drinking on the sly._ _Syn_ in secret, secretly, furtively, stealthily _They’re flicking through their smartphone notifications on the sly._ _Stealing kisses from me on the slide._
 __on the tip of your tongue__ About to be said or almost remembered.
+__on the upswing__ Showing or experiencing a noticeable or conspicuous increase, improvement, or expansion. _The last few years were hard on our company, but we’re finally starting to get back on the upswing._
 __on the whole__ Considering everything together; in general or for the most part. _On the whole, the performance was bland and uninspired._
 __on thin ice__ In a risky position, in a dangerous situation.
 __on top of that__ :five: Additionally; furthermore. _On top of that, ..._